beejjorgensen/cs344_curriculum/week07/project-7.md

 // b now points 16 bytes ahead of a
 ```

-So in `myalloc()`, when we return the data to the user, we'll have code
+So in `mymalloc()`, when we return the data to the user, we'll have code
 like this:

 ```